mrjackyliang/pfsense-ipv6-prefix-updater/README.md

 - __User:__ `root`
 - __Command:__ `php /root/pfsense-ipv6-prefix-updater/update.php [INTERFACE NAME] [PREFIX LENGTH]`

-__NOTE:__ DO NOT use `wan` for the `INTERFACE NAME` since that 100% a /128 address.
+__Note:__ DO NOT use `wan` for the `INTERFACE NAME` since that 100% a /128 address.
 The `PREFIX LENGTH` will be defined by your Internet Service Provider (ISP) and should be between 48 and 64.

-__NOTE 2:__ To calculate the cron schedule expression, visit the [crontab guru](https://crontab.guru) website.
+__Note 2:__ To calculate the cron schedule expression, visit the [crontab guru](https://crontab.guru) website.

-__NOTE 3:__ When monitoring multiple interfaces, ensure that you run them at distinct time intervals, as only one instance is permitted to run simultaneously.
+__Note 3:__ When monitoring multiple interfaces, ensure that you run them at distinct time intervals, as only one instance is permitted to run simultaneously.

 ## WireGuard Peer Configurations
 Even though the script can streamline the process of updating configurations on your pfSense® system, manual updates to peer configuration files are required due to the design of WireGuard.
 This is necessary to maintain the proper functioning of IPv6.